TechneWare/SmarterMail.Cli/README.md

 	[6/6/2024 12:58:20 AM UTC]Info      :                Total:    0
 	[6/6/2024 12:58:20 AM UTC]Info      : ---- Temp Blocked IPs ----
 	[6/6/2024 12:58:20 AM UTC]Info      : Total Temp Blocks: 0
-	[6/6/2024 12:58:20 AM UTC]Info      : Loading Perma Blocked IPs
+	[6/6/2024 12:58:20 AM UTC]Info      : Loading Perm Blocked IPs
-	[6/6/2024 12:58:21 AM UTC]Info      : Total Perma Blocks: 888
+	[6/6/2024 12:58:21 AM UTC]Info      : Total Perm Blocks: 888
 	[6/6/2024 12:58:21 AM UTC]Info      : Found 0 Temp Blocks
-	[6/6/2024 12:58:21 AM UTC]Info      : Found 888 Perma Blocks
+	[6/6/2024 12:58:21 AM UTC]Info      : Found 888 Perm Blocks
 	[6/6/2024 12:58:23 AM UTC]Info      : Total IPs:884     Existing Groups:4
 	[6/6/2024 12:58:23 AM UTC]Info      : IPs added to existing groups:0
 	[6/6/2024 12:58:23 AM UTC]Info      : Proposed: 0 IPs in 0 New Groups
-	[6/6/2024 12:58:23 AM UTC]Info      : Proposed: Leave 884 perma blocks and Remove 0 perma blocks
+	[6/6/2024 12:58:23 AM UTC]Info      : Proposed: Leave 884 perm blocks and Remove 0 perm blocks
-	[6/6/2024 12:58:23 AM UTC]Info      : Proposed: Create 0 new Perma blocks
+	[6/6/2024 12:58:23 AM UTC]Info      : Proposed: Create 0 new Perm blocks
 	[6/6/2024 12:58:23 AM UTC]Info      : -------------------------------
 ```
-This output shows that there are currently no IDS blocks (Temp Blocked IPs), There are currently 888 Perma Blocks, of which 884 are IP addresses and 4 are CIDR groups, on the server's blocklist.
+This output shows that there are currently no IDS blocks (Temp Blocked IPs), There are currently 888 Perm Blocks, of which 884 are IP addresses and 4 are CIDR groups, on the server's block-list.

 5. Type `Make` to generate the script that would implement the proposed blocking actions
 	- You should see something like `Script saved to file: [path of executable]/commit_bans.txt`